schmupu/ioBroker.asterisk/README.md

 For starting the asterisk server type */etc/init.d/asterisk start* Now you have to connect ioBroker with the asterisk server.
-If the ioBroker and the asterisk server use as IP adress 192.168.1.2 you have to configure this IP and the port, username and password from the */etc/asterisk/manager.conf*.
+If the ioBroker and the asterisk server use as IP adress 192.168.1.2 you have to configure this IP and the port, username and password from the */etc/asterisk/manager.conf* and the unsername of your sip.conf (for example 123456789).
 You have enter a path for temporary audio files.
 This path must be accessible and authorized for Asterisk and ioBroker.

 ![Iobroker1](admin/iobroker1.png)